Jul 17, 2019

 What is Skyweaver?

-SkyWeaver is a free-to-play Trading Card Game with blockchain superpowers, which means that you have true ownership of your digital cards.
-By winning battles and ascending the SkyWeaver ranks, you earn new cards, which you can play or trade.
+Skyweaver is a free-to-play Trading Card Game with blockchain superpowers, which means that you have true ownership of your digital cards.
+By winning battles and ascending the Skyweaver ranks, you earn new cards, which you can play with or trade.

 How many cards are available?

-SkyWeaver currently has over 300 cards, and new cards are constantly being added.
+Skyweaver currently has 500 cards, and new cards are constantly being added.

 Gameplay items such as cards have no distinct rarity tiers.
 As such, when unlocking a new playable card, all cards have the same chance of being obtained.
 Cosmetics, however, can have different rarities, and their prices and availability would be established by player demand and offer.